DongqiFu/L-MEGA/code/README.md

 ```

 ## How to Run
+- We set the triangle as the target motif being preserved from graph cuts.
-First, please run prereq.py to obtain the initial clustering result at timestamp t0.
+- First, please run prereq.py to obtain the initial clustering result at timestamp t0.
-Then, run main.py to call L-MEGA to track the clustering result from timestamp t1 to t10.
+- Second, please run main.py to call L-MEGA to track the clustering result from timestamp t1 to t10.